Repost from 2015-2016. Edited, updated, and corrected.

 Spend time on Sundays at Evangelical churches and you will hear all sorts of talk about how God is intimately involved in our lives.
 God is everywhere, Evangelicals say, and he knows everything.
 Not only is God omnipresent and omniscient, he is also omnipotent!
 God holds the universe in the palm of his hand, Evangelical preachers say.
 God is the Kings of Kings, Lord of Lords, the supreme potentate of heaven and earth.
 He is, as Calvinists love to say, sovereign.
 In other words, God is in control of e-v-e-r-y-t-h-i-n-g.
-There is no thought, word, or deed that escapes his notice.
-No matter where humans travel — be it to the farthest reaches of the universe or to the depths of the oceans — they can not escape God.
+No thought, word, or deed escapes his notice.
+No matter where humans travel — be it to the farthest reaches of the universe or the depths of the oceans — they can not escape God.
 God is the king of voyeurs, his eyes peering into the darkest corners of human existence.

 This God of the Evangelicals must be one busy deity.
 Knowing everything, including what will happen in the future, God surely acts in ways to lessen suffering, pain, loss, and death, right?
-Certainly there is ample evidence for the Evangelical God’s involvement in the smallest details of life, right?
+Certainly, there is ample evidence for the Evangelical God’s involvement in the smallest details of life, right?
 While Evangelicals will certainly answer YES! to these questions, when pressed for objective, verifiable evidence for such claims, they quickly retreat to their houses of faith and claims that God’s ways are not our ways.

 One of the marks of psychopathy is a lack of empathy.
 God can, if he chooses, put an end to suffering.
 Yet, he does, by all accounts, absolutely nothing.
-In 2008, New Testament scholar Bart Ehrman wrote a book titled God’s Problem: How the Bible Fails to Answer Our Most Important Question — Why We Suffer.
+In 2008, New Testament scholar Dr. Bart Ehrman wrote a book titled God’s Problem: How the Bible Fails to Answer Our Most Important Question — Why We Suffer.
 Ehrman had this to say about why he wrote the book:

 For most of my life I was a devout Christian, believing in God, trusting in Christ for salvation, knowing that God was actively involved in this world.
 During my young adulthood, I was an evangelical, with a firm belief in the Bible as the inspired and inerrant word of God.
 During those years I had fairly simple but commonly held views about how there can be so much pain and misery in the world.
 God had given us free will (we weren’t programmed like robots), but since we were free to do good we were also free to do evil—hence the Holocaust, the genocide in Cambodia, and so on.
 To be sure, this view did not explain all evil in the world, but a good deal of suffering was a mystery and in the end, God would make right all that was wrong.